 About the Program

-Most of the priority genera in the breeding program are taxa indigenous to North America.
-There is a wealth of naturally occurring plant taxa largely unexplored as subjects for garden cultivation.
-The ecological and plant taxonomic literature is surveyed for genera that produce interspecific hybrids in nature.
-Garden scientists then attempt to reproduce these hybrids under controlled conditions.
+Further exploration of genera involves referencing the ecological and plant taxonomic literature to find interspecific hybrids that occur in nature.
+The breeder then attempts to reproduce these hybrids under controlled conditions.
 Advanced generation breeding and selection can produce unique genotypes with novel ornamental attributes of flower color and fragrance, plant habit, better cold and heat tolerances, and improved adaptability to the stressors encountered in urban landscapes, such as compacted and alkaline soils.